-Students and employees can quickly and conveniently upload vaccination cards or other types of vaccination documentation through The Bridge App (formerly Passport to Campus).
+Students and employees can quickly and conveniently upload vaccination cards or other types of vaccination documentation through The Bridge.
 After you upload your image the NMU Health Center medical staff will review your document and mark your NMU record with a COVID-19 vaccination flag.

 Knowing the percentage of our campus population that is vaccinated will help make decisions about what pandemic protocols need to remain or can be lifted as we prepare for the fall semester.

 The reasons to vaccinate are many.
 Individuals who vaccinate:

 - decrease the risk of being drastically ill or hospitalized if infected with COVID-19

 - decrease the risk of transmitting the virus to family, friends, classmates, colleagues and their communities

 - may not have to quarantine if identified as a close contact (and in Michigan the quarantine length has gone back up to the full 14 days)

 - increase the NMU community’s percentage of protected individuals, which in turn, helps to get Northern closer to lifting pandemic protocols.
 It helps the efforts toward face-to-face instruction, less restrictive on-campus living and working, and being able to hold and participate in large group campus activities.

 During 2021-22, the NMU Health Center has expanded vaccination and booster shot services for Northern students, faculty, staff, dependents and retirees.
 To schedule an appointment, call 906-227-2355.